onezeroone-dev/OZORegistry-PowerShell-Module/Documentation/Write-OZORegistryKeyValueData.md

 This function is part of the [OZORegistry PowerShell Module](../README.md).

 ## Description
 A simple function for adding or updating a single registry key value.
+If the key value does not exist, it will be created.
+If it does exist, it will be updated.
+Returns True on success and False on failure.
+Failures are typically due to inadequate permissions or data type mismatches.

 ## Syntax
 ```